 Nursing is the largest healthcare occupation and is near the top of the list when it comes to employment growth.
 Government statistics predict a greater than 16% increase in jobs over the next 10 years.

 Our nursing program is a two-year program whose graduates earn their Associate Degree in Nursing (ADN).
 In fact, it's one of the best programs in Ohio.

 Did you know our ADN students take the same licensing exam as students who earn their bachelor's in nursing?
 That's right, when you successfully complete our 2-year program, you will take the very same test to become a registered nurse as those students who graduate from a four-year school.
 And you'll do it at a fraction of the cost.

 However, if you decide your ultimate goal is a bachelor's degree, Washington State is still the smart place to start.
 You can earn your ADN at one of the lowest tuition rates in the state, then transfer for continued studies toward a baccalaureate degree or advanced practice nursing.

 Admission to the ADN Program is awarded on a selective basis, with preference given to the most qualified candidates.
-You will be required to complete all requirements listed in the application packet and you will need to submit them prior to the deadline outlined in the packet.
-The Associate Degree Nursing Selection Committee considers the applicant's admission essay, grade point average or GED scores; ACT or SAT composite scores, recommendations, documentation of successful completion of prerequisites, and submission of all admission forms listed in the admission packet.
-All application documentation needs to be returned to Darla Boone in one envelope.
+You will need to complete all requirements listed on the online application page and you will need to submit them prior to the published deadline.
+The Associate Degree Nursing Selection Committee considers the applicant's admission essay, grade point average or GED scores; ACT or SAT, or TEAS composite scores, recommendations, documentation of successful completion of prerequisites, and submission of all admission forms listed.

-It's also important to note, that admission to our Advanced Placement ADN program is open only to currently licensed practical nurses.
+Note: Admission to our Advanced Placement/Bridge ADN program is open only to currently licensed practical nurses.

 ADN NCLEX Licensure Pass Rates